Naval Advance Base Espiritu Santo: History

 At the start of the war Espiritu Santo was one of a string of roughly 80 islands under the rule of a joint British and French New Hebrides colony.
 The administration was the Anglo-French Condominium of the New Hebrides.
-U.S. troops first set up a base in May 1942 on the nearby island of Efate, as a defence against the expanding Imperial Japan.
+U.S. troops first set up a base in May 1942 on the nearby island of Efate, as a defense against the expanding Imperial Japan.
 In July 1942 the 1st Construction Battalion (CB) sent a detail from the 3rd CB Construction detachment that was on Efate to Espiritu Santo to build a bomber strip to attack the Japanese on Guadalcanal.
 The 4th Marine Defense Battalion and the 24th Infantry Regiment both on Efate respectively sent an anti-aircraft battery and an Infantry Company to help the Seabees.
 Together, working around the clock, they built Turtle Bay Airfield in 20 days.
-In August the 7th CB arrived tasked with constructing a base.
+In August, 7th CB arrived tasked with constructing a base.
 In 60 days they had built a second field and began work on two more.
-In October the 15th CB arrived.
-In February the 36th Naval Construction Battalion arrived as did the 40th CB.
+In October, the 15th CB arrived, followed by the 35th CB on January 27, 1943.
+In February, the 36th Naval Construction Battalion arrived as did the 40th CB.